Toufa7/Cub3D/Questions_answers.md

     An RGBA color value is specified with: rgba(red, green, blue, alpha).
     The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (fully opaque).

+What does mlx_get_data_addr do ?

+    it provide us with information about the generated image

 What's endian means ?

     Endianness is the representation of word of digital data in computer memory